Definition of Accounting

-Accounting can be defined as a process of reporting, recording, interpreting and summarizing economic data.
+Accounting can be defined as a process of reporting, recording, interpreting and summarising economic data.
 The introduction of accounting helps the decision-makers of a company to make effective choices, by providing information on the financial status of the business.

 - Economic Events- It is a consequence of a company has to undergo when the number of monetary transactions is involved.
 Such as purchasing new machinery, transportation, machine installation on-site, etc.

-- Identification, Measurement, Recording, and Communication- The accounting system should be outlined in such a way that the right data is identified, measured, recorded, and communicated to the right individual and at the right time.
+- Identification, Measurement, Recording, and Communication- The accounting system should be outlined in such a way that the right data is identified, measured, recorded and communicated to the right individual and at the right time.

 - Organization-In refers to the size of activities and level of a business operation.